 Behavioral diversity measures.
 Measures such as the Shannon Index have found their application in behavioral studies (Brereton & Fernandez, 2022b; Miller et al., 2020) There is the potential for future iterations of EMU to also allow behavioral diversity measures to be used in conjunction with zone use.

 Predictive modelling.
-The EMU app could be further developed to include predictive modelling, so as to determine what resources are of greatest value to animal enclosure inhabitants.
+EMU could be further developed to include predictive modelling, so as to determine what resources are of greatest value to animal enclosure inhabitants.
 Here, variables such as the proximity of a grid point to visitors, substrate type, or distance from important resources such as heat lamps could be included.
 The inclusion of these variables allows testable questions to be posed, such as the impact of the ‘visitor effect’ on space use and behavior.
 These variables are inputted into predictive modelling that can quantify the impact of visitor viewing area proximity on animal location.
 The ability of the app to take into account multiple variables simultaneously reduces the chance of erroneous conclusions being drawn, as has previously been demonstrated in the visitor effect literature (Goodenough et al., 2019; Sherwen & Fernandez, 2024).

 Conclusion